WholeTech Picks|WholeTechFable GuideTexas Coworking

 Finding a Builder

 Get 3+ bids.
 Check Texas DSHS registration.
 Ask for references and visit completed projects.
 Verify insurance.
 Get a detailed contract with fixed price and timeline.
-Payment schedule should be tied to milestones, not dates.
+Tie the payment schedule to milestones, not dates.

 Fire-Resistant Building

 After the 2011 wildfire, fire-resistant construction is critical in the Lost Pines.
-Use Class A roofing (metal or concrete tile), fire-resistant siding (fiber cement), tempered glass, enclosed eaves, and defensible space (30+ feet clear around structure).
+Use Class A roofing (metal or concrete tile), fiber-cement siding, tempered glass, enclosed eaves, and defensible space — 30+ feet clear around the structure.

 Energy Efficiency

 Texas heat demands good insulation.
 Spray foam in walls and attic.
 Low-E windows.
 SEER 16+ HVAC.
 Consider solar (see cargosolar.com).
-Whole-house fan for shoulder seasons.
-Proper overhang for shade.
+A whole-house fan handles the shoulder seasons.
+Proper overhangs for shade.

 Barndominium